anainesvs/Omic_Class/README.md

 Age at diagnosis: age
 Cancer stage: PatStage
-Cancer histological type, specifically if the cancer is located in the lobular tissue: is_lobCarc Pathological Tumor stage (indicating tumor size): patT Pathological Nodal status: patN
+Cancer histological type, specifically if the cancer is located in the lobular tissue: is_lobCarc "Cancer staging".
+National Cancer Institute.
+Retrieved 4 January 2013.

-Pathologic N scores the degree of spread to regional lymph nodes at diagnosis.
+Response variable: y.
+In this class we will be using Pathological Nodal status: patN Pathologic N scores the degree of spread to regional lymph nodes at diagnosis.
     N0: tumor cells absent from regional lymph nodes
     N1: regional lymph node metastasis present; (at some sites: tumor spread to closest or small number of regional lymph nodes)
     N2: tumor spread to an extent between N1 and N3 (N2 is not used at all sites)
-    N3: tumor spread to more distant or numerous regional lymph nodes (N3 is not used at all sites) "Cancer staging".
-National Cancer Institute.
-Retrieved 4 January 2013.
+    N3: tumor spread to more distant or numerous regional lymph nodes (N3 is not used at all sites)

 Breast cancer subtypes can be defined with ERp, PRp and HER.
 The indicator variables showing results of positive status or unknown status (test not run or inconslusive results) are: